Jade Emperor: Worship and festivals

+Elements from the supreme god Shangdi and his worship were incorporated into theology about the Jade Emperor and the two were often thought to be the same being.

 The Jade Emperor's Birthday (天公誕) is said to be the ninth day of the first lunar month.
 On this day, Taoist temples hold a Jade Emperor ritual (拜天公, Mandarin: bài Tiāngōng; Hokkien: pài Thinn-kong, literally "heaven worship") at which priests and laymen prostrate themselves, burn incense and make food offerings.

 In the morning of this birthday, Chinese, Taiwanese as well as Hokkien and Peranakan Malaysian Chinese and Singaporean Chinese who practice Buddhism, Taoism and other traditional Chinese religions set up an altar table with 3 layers: one top (containing offertories of six vegetables (六齋), noodles, fruits, cakes, tangyuan, vegetable bowls, and unripe betel, all decorated with paper lanterns) and two lower levels (containing the five sacrifices and wines) to honor the deities below the Jade Emperor.
 The household then kneels three times and kowtows nine times to pay homage and wish him a long life.

 In Penang, Malaysia, a focal point of the Jade Emperor's Birthday celebrations is Thni Kong Tnua, which gained worldwide fame as one of the featured locations for The Amazing Race 16.
 The temple, built in 1869, is located at the foot of Penang Hill at the Air Itam suburb near George Town, Penang's capital city.
 Aside from Thni Kong Tnua, the Chew Jetty in the heart of George Town is another focal point of the Jade Emperor's Birthday celebrations; the festivities in this particular location was captured for a 2014 Malaysian film, The Journey.

 Yuk Wong Kung Tin (Cantonese romanisation) (玉皇宮殿) also known as Yuk Wong Po Tin (玉皇寶殿) is a temple in A Kung Ngam, Hong Kong, dedicated to the Jade Emperor.
 In the mid 19th century, people from Huizhou and Chaozhou mined stones in the hill for the development of the central urban area.
 They set up a shrine to worship Yuk Wong.
 At the beginning of the 20th century, the shrine was developed into a small temple and was renovated many times.
 The latest renovation was in 1992.

 Early Catholic missionaries to China wrote often about the Jade Emperor.
 They noticed that, "The stories of Jesus and the Jade Sovereign are, in certain aspects, quite similar.
 In both cases it is claimed that a god incarnated as a human being."
 On the other hand, they denounced the cult of the Jade Emperor as "superstitious," and compared unfavorably the "legends" about the Jade Emperor with what they claimed was a solid historical record documenting the existence and life of Jesus.

+In 2005, roughly 2% of Chinese folk practitioners believed in the Jade Emperor.